How I Achieved My Cure

 Similarly, the purpose of the panic response is to insure our protection and survival in the event of a real emergency, when a split-second response could mean the difference between life and death.
 But the panic response itself is never dangerous.

 Fear of panic is at the root of panic disorder.
 As one really begins to learn that no part of the panic response is ever harmful or dangerous, the fear of panic begins to subside.
 One is held less and less “in the thrall” of the panic experience.

 One of the authors who inspired me was Dr. Fredric Neuman, who overcame panic disorder himself.
 In his book Fighting Fear (1985), he explains:

 “If human beings were immobilized or fell apart physically in the face of overwhelming fear, the race would have died out long ago.
 Can you imagine a caveman responding to a saber-toothed tiger by falling to the ground with a heart attack or running around out of control? ….you must discover the truth for yourself.
 When you see finally that the panic attack is not inherently dangerous, you will have achieved the principal goal of treatment.”

 Many other books include excellent explanations of the nature of panic and panic disorder.
 Among them are:

-Panic Attacks Workbook (2004) by David Carbonell
+Panic Attacks Workbook (new edition: 2022) by David Carbonell